hunter-teacher-cert/778-2023fa-warrenzeng15/Weekly Ethicacy presentations/readme.md

-PDFs of Weekly ethicacy presentations.
+PDFs and summaries of Weekly ethicacy presentations.
 They are titled by the week number/class date